Harmony Tan: Win over Serena Williams

 In 2022, at her first Wimbledon showing, ranked No. 115, Tan defeated Serena Williams in three sets, 7–5, 1–6, 7–6^{(10–7)}, in the first round after 3 hours and 10 minutes, the longest match thus far at the tournament.
 She was scheduled to participate in the women's doubles competition that year but withdrew only an hour before her first scheduled doubles match, prompting her doubles partner Tamara Korpatsch to express, in a since-deleted social media post, her anger and disappointment at not being able to participate in the event on her debut.
 She continued her good run by beating Sara Sorribes Tormo in the second round and home favorite Katie Boulter in the third.
 Her run came to an end in the fourth round where she fell to 20th seed Amanda Anisimova, in straight sets.

-In March 2024, she won the biggest title since Wimbledon 2022 at the W50 tournament in Mâcon and returned to the top 250 in the rankings.
+In March 2024, she won the biggest title at the W50 tournament in Mâcon and returned to the top 250 in the rankings.